 People will go through the trouble of listening to shortwave, even when reception is difficult, if it provides something that they otherwise cannot get.

-Marketing and how to promote your program
+Radio Marketing: How to promote your radio program

 Global Media Outreach: How can you reach the whole world

-Build your own station
+We can build your own radio station

-We can also help to locate and integrating news, information and additional material to create a loyal audience.
+We can also help locate and integrate news, information and additional material into your schedule to create a loyal audience.
 Typical applications include in-store radio, Church or Christian radio, group or interest-based radio, news radio services, music, political, foreign or vernacular language service.